idesis-gmbh/BareBrowser/app/_root/README.md

   a screenshot of the complete desktop won't show anything from SingleInstanceBrowser.
   On Windows the result contains the window title and borders of SingleInstanceBrowser but the content area will be black.

+- `Win32MenuState` sets the behaviour of the main menu on Windows platforms.
+This setting is ignored on the Mac. `0` means that the main menu isn't available at all.
+  Setting the value to `1` enables the main menu but doesn't show it on startup (see respective shortcut). `2` enables the main menu and shows it on startup.
+Any other value will cause the default setting (`1`) to be used.

 - The string in `Homepage` contains the URL to be opened by default if no URL was given via command line. `Homepage` is ignored at all if it is an empty string `("")`.